Program looks at veterans' graves

 Tips on how to properly place flags at the graves are also expected for the program.

-The program is free and now scheduled for at 9 a.m. start on Saturday, Nov.
+The program is free and now scheduled for a 9 a.m. start on Saturday, Nov.
 7.

 The starting point for the program will be at the cemetery office building as attendees should dress for the weather and wear comfortable walking shoes.